AlteredAdmin/Dell-PowerScale/README.md

-# Dell-PowerScale
+# Dell PowerScale
-Collection of things relating to the Dell PowerScale
+Collection of things relating to the Dell PowerScale / isilon